gr7ffo/gr7ffo.github.io/_pages/about.md

 ---
 permalink: /
-title: "About me"
+title: "About"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-Lorem ipsum.
+This is my Hobbykeller Github Page.